a-e-kasem/a-e-kasem/README.md

 I'm **Aboelkasem Elsayed Kasem**, a passionate **Flutter Developer & Embedded Systems Engineer**.

 I enjoy creating smart solutions using both **mobile technologies** and **microcontrollers**.
-From building interactive apps in Flutter to engineering hardware projects with ESP32 and sensors – I love combining software and hardware to solve real-world problems.
+From building interactive apps in Flutter to engineering hardware projects with ESP32 and sensors, I love combining software and hardware to solve real-world problems.

 ---